Der-Eddy/reddit_wallpaper/README.md

     The python module 'requests' is licensed under the Apache License, Version 2.0 No changes to the core files were made. http://www.apache.org/licenses/LICENSE-2.0

+    The icon for the `icon.png` and `icon.ico` is taken from Yummygum’s Iconsweets iconset, and is used under the terms of its license (http://yummygum.com/work/iconsweets).